The NEXUS PRIME blog

 Directive to deliverable: watch one sentence turn into a finished investor memo

 One sentence in.
 One finished investor memo out.
 90 seconds of orchestrated work across 8 specialists.
-This is the walkthrough of what "directive to deliverable" actually means.
+Here's the full walkthrough of what "directive to deliverable" actually means.

 Multi-provider BYOK in practice: a real technical brief that used 4 different models

-Here's what happens when a single deliverable uses four different AI providers — each one picked for what it's best at.
-Gemini for research.
-Claude for structure.
-GPT-4 for prose.
-Llama for grammar.
+What happens when one deliverable uses four AI providers, each picked for what it's best at?
+Gemini for research, Claude for structure, GPT-4 for prose, Llama for grammar.
 Total cost: under a dollar.

 Why AI workflows fail: the 5 quiet killers of most automation projects

 The model is not the problem.
-The system around the model is the problem.
-Five failure modes kill most AI automation projects, and every one of them is solvable — if you build for them from the start.
+The system around the model is.
+Five failure modes kill most AI automation projects, and every one is solvable, if you build for it from the start.

 Server cost math: what $15,000 per month actually buys in AI infrastructure

 We own 5 Ollama servers.
-They cost $15,000 per month.
+They cost $15,000 a month.
 Here's what they do, why we own them instead of renting from AWS, and how the unit economics make a $19.99 subscription work.

 Quantum cloning explained: the shared-memory trick that makes 100 agents smarter than 1

-Every agent instance in most frameworks starts from scratch.
-NEXUS PRIME agents don't.
-When one learns something durable, every clone of that agent inherits it.
-That compounding is what makes the fleet sharper over time.
+In most frameworks, every agent starts from zero.
+Ours don't.
+When one learns something durable, every clone inherits it, and that compounding is what makes the fleet sharper over time.

 Parallel orchestration patterns: the 3 shapes of concurrent AI work

-Running 100 specialist agents in sequence is slow and expensive.
-Running them in parallel unlocks the whole point of having 100 of them.
+Running 100 specialist agents one at a time is slow and expensive.
+Running them in parallel is the whole point of having 100.
 Three patterns get this right.
-Most systems pick none.
+Most systems use none of them.

 Specialist vs generalist agents: why 100 narrow experts beat 1 big brain

-Would you hire a brain surgeon to also do your taxes?
-Obviously not.
+You wouldn't hire a brain surgeon to also do your taxes.
 But that's exactly what single-model AI systems try to do every day.
 Here's why specialization wins.

 BYOK billing: why we charge $19.99 when competitors charge $200

-A $200/month AI orchestration subscription spends $180 of it reselling OpenAI tokens to you.
+A $200/month orchestration subscription spends $180 of it reselling you OpenAI tokens at a markup.
 We don't play that game.
-Here's the math behind BYOK — and why it lets us charge a tenth of what the competition does.
+Here's the math behind BYOK, and why it lets us charge a tenth of the competition.

 The 100-agent problem

-Spin up 3 AI agents, they work.
-Spin up 10, they start stepping on each other.
-Spin up 100, the whole thing collapses.
-Here's why — and the architectural choices that fix it.
+Spin up 3 AI agents and they work.
+Spin up 10 and they start stepping on each other.
+Spin up 100 and the whole thing collapses.
+Here's why, and the architecture that fixes it.